davidhwyllie/findNeighbour4/doc/HowToTest.md

 Catwalk
 --------
 Catwalk is an external component which can be used by findneighbour4.
-Using this is strongly recommended, but the server will run without it, albeit slower and with higher memory responses.
+Using this is strongly recommended, but the server will run without it, albeit slower and with higher memory requirements.
 Example:

 ```